 StudentBook offers another wonderful option for staying organized.
 You can easily keep track of tasks, exams, grades, and a timetable.
 The app will open a new tab displaying all of your information, starting with current items.

-StudentBook is also available for Android and includes a silent mode for when you are in the middle of a lecture.
 The premium version of StudentBook provides colored subjects, quick actions, and grade charts for $4.99 yearly.
 However, the free version in Chrome works great for fast and simple organizing.

 Which Chrome Apps Do You Use for School?